History of TransUnion in Timeline

 In 2010, Goldman Sachs Capital Partners and Advent International acquired TransUnion from Madison Dearborn Partners.

-September 2013: Acquisition of eScan Data Systems
+September 2013: TransUnion Acquired eScan Data Systems

 In September 2013, TransUnion acquired eScan Data Systems of Austin, Texas, to provide post-service eligibility determination support to hospitals and healthcare systems.
 The technology was integrated into TransUnion's ClearIQ platform.

-October 2013: CreditVision Launch
+October 2013: CreditVision Launched

 In October 2013, TransUnion launched CreditVision, an updated credit score offering that includes trended data to help predict consumer repayment and debt behavior.

-November 2013: Acquisition of TLO LLC
+November 2013: TransUnion Acquired TLO LLC

-2014: Acquisition of TLO
+2014: TransUnion acquired TLO

 In 2014, TransUnion acquired Hank Asher's data company TLO.

-2014: Launch of ResidentCredit
+2014: ResidentCredit Service Initiated

 March 2015: Settlement with New York Attorney-General

-June 25, 2015: TransUnion Becomes Publicly Traded
+June 25, 2015: TransUnion Becomes a Publicly Traded Company

 On June 25, 2015, TransUnion became a publicly traded company for the first time, trading under the symbol TRU.

-2015: Acquisition of Trustev
+2015: TransUnion Acquired Trustev

 In 2015, TransUnion acquired Trustev, a digital verification company specializing in online fraud, for $21 million, minus debts.

-June 2017: Jury Verdict Against TransUnion
+June 2017: Jury Rules Against TransUnion

 October 2017: Website Redirecting to Malware

-2017: Acquisition of FactorTrust
+2017: TransUnion Acquired FactorTrust

 In 2017, TransUnion acquired FactorTrust, a consumer reporting agency specializing in alternative credit data.

-2018: Most Complaints Filed with CFPB
+2018: Most complaints filed at CFPB

-September 2021: Announcement of Neustar Acquisition
+September 2021: TransUnion Announced Acquisition of Neustar

-October 2021: Announcement of Sontiq Acquisition
+October 2021: TransUnion Announced Acquisition of Sontiq

-March 2022: Data Breach
+March 2022: Data Breach at TransUnion South Africa

-On 17 March 2022, TransUnion South Africa disclosed that hackers breached one of their servers and allegedly stole data of 54 million customers, demanding a ransom to not release it, the group N4ughtysecTU claims responsibility.
+On 17 March 2022, TransUnion South Africa disclosed that hackers breached one of their servers and allegedly stole data of 54 million customers, demanding a ransom to not release it.
+The group N4ughtysecTU claims responsibility.

 February 2023: Rebranding of B2B Products